RodFireProductions/DeadInsideArtist.Art/home.md

 permalink: /home/
 ---

-Howdy, I'm a dumbass
+Howdy, I'm existing.

-> Woo
+> ~~

 Anyways, this is a wip site.
 Please have patience; I'm new to using Jekyll so I gotta figure a lot of stuff out.
+Plus, I don't work on this a lot either so stuff won't get updated too often.
+Sorry.

 <p style="text-align:right;">Sincerely,<br>Your Nonbinary Demigod</p>